GeorgeWu1204/FYP_Bayesian_Optimisation/README.md

 - Connect the model with the real customisable processor.
 - Complete the overall optimisation flow.
 - Enable the model to accept categorical variables.

-## TODO

 - Categorical Variable Kernel Optimisation.
 - Invalid designs handling.

+## TODO

+- Find another configurable core supporting categorical value.
+[RISC-V Lib](https://github.com/riscv/riscv-isa-manual/blob/latex/marchid.md)

 ## Things to Improve

 - Currently, the output constraints are considered as the last dimension of the objective functions.
-- Discreteness problem, many samples map to the same outcomes, driving the model easily to the local optimum.